michal-h21/make4ht/README.md

     Make:htlatex()
     Make:match("html$",process)

-Filter module is located in `make4ht-filter`.
-Function is returned, which is used for building filter chains then.
+The `make4ht-filter` module return a function which can be used for the filter chain building.
+Multiple filters can be chained, each of them can modify the string which was modified by the previous filters.
+The changes are then saved to the processed file.

 Built-in filters are: